kundan48/First_assignment/README.md

 - Salary
 - Experience

-After entering the required information, the application will calculate and provide output indicating whether you are eligible or not.
+After entering the required information, the application will calculate through Rule 1 and Rule2(provided problem statement condition) and will provide output indicating whether you are eligible or not.